esentio/Yamo/README.md

 Note that if  `IsAnyPropertyModified` call returns `false`, no SQL `UPDATE` statement is executed.

-Parameterless `Update` method returns an instance of `UpdateSqlExpression`, which allows you to build update command and update more than one object at once.
-Just don't forget to call Execute method at the end.
+Parameterless `Update` method returns an instance of `UpdateSqlExpression`, which allows you to build `UPDATE` command and update more than one object at once.
+Just don't forget to call `Execute` method at the end.

 ````c#
 using (var db = CreateContext())